Teip: Political function

 Each teip had an elected council of elders, a court of justice, and its own set of customs.
 The civilian chief, referred to as the thamda or kh'alkhancha, chaired the council of elders.
 The baechcha, meanwhile, was the military leader.

 Subdivisions

-The teip has its own subdivisions, in order of their progressive nesting, the vaer, the gar, and the neqe.
-The neqe consists of households sharing the same family name, while the gar is a number of neqe units that together form a common lineage, however that is not always the case.
-The basic social unit, meanwhile, was the household, consisting of the extended family spanning three or four generations, referred to as the tsa or the dözal, with married daughters usually living with in the household of their spouse.
+The teip has its own subdivisions, in order of their progressive nesting: the vaer, the gar, and the neqe.
+The neqe consists of households sharing the same family name, while the gar is several neqe units that together form a common lineage, which is not always the case.
+The basic social unit, meanwhile, was the household, consisting of the extended family spanning three or four generations, referred to as the tsa or the dözal, with married daughters usually living within the household of their spouse.
 Brothers would share the same land and livestock.

 Formation of new teips

 The number of teips has been unstable in recent history.
 While there were 59 Chechen and Ingush teips in the early 19th century, this swelled to a hundred by the mid-19th century, and today there are about 170.
 New teips could be founded when a large gar broke off and claimed the title of a full-fledged teip.